beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 them: `.` and `..`.
 These mean "this directory" and "parent directory", respectively.
 (You know how folders can be inside other folders?
-The outer folder is called the "parent" folder, which is what the parent dierctory is.
+The outer folder is called the "parent" folder, which is what the parent directory is.
 If you want to get back to your home directory from here, you can type `cd ..`.)

 > _You should think of the shell as "being" in a certain directory at